hathibelagal-dev/instantpolyglot/docs/eng/Somali.md

 **Cali waa ka dheer yahay Maryam**
 Ali FOC than tall is Maryam
-"Ali is taller than Maryam"
+“Ali is taller than Maryam”

 Superlatives use **ugu** before the adjective:

 **Cali waa ugu dheer yahay fasalka**
 Ali FOC most tall is class-the
-"Ali is the tallest in the class"
+“Ali is the tallest in the class”

 ### Possessive Constructions